 The hospice agency collects the participation each month as directed by the notice of action (award letter) issued by DSHS.
-A hospice agency may contract with the nursing facility to collect the client's participation, The amount is reported using value code 31 as it is for all other hospice claims.
+A hospice agency may contract with the nursing facility to collect the client's participation, the amount is reported using value code 31 as it is for all other hospice claims.

-How does the Medicaid agency reimburse for clients under a home and community-based long-term service and supports program (HCB LTSS)?
-(WAC 182-551-1520 (3))
+How does HCA reimburse for clients under a home and community-based long-term service and supports program (HCB LTSS)?